queenofdowntime/square-one/outline.md

 ## Level 1
 By the time you start this level, you should have some idea of where you would like to take your studies (or maybe not, but don't worry).
-You therefore can chose to narrow your focus (skip the Ruby stuff and focus on Javascript), have a go at all given steps, or try something [completely different](https://tour.golang.org/welcome/1).
+You therefore can chose to narrow your focus (skip the Ruby stuff and focus on JavaScript), have a go at all given steps, or try something [completely different](https://tour.golang.org/welcome/1).

 Some of the steps here are tutorials or guides similar to Level 0, some are links to sites which all coders use to level up by implementing simple programs.
+They mainly involve Ruby and JavaScript, but similar languages are also listed.
 You don't have to follow the steps sequentially or even do all of them, but can click through to see what you feel like doing and even have multiple tracks on the go at the same time.